tooth2/2D-Collision-Prevention/README.md

 ## Performance Evaluation
 To evaluate, the number of keypoints, the number of matched keypoints,and processing time are counted,computed and logged in the following CSV files.
-* keypoints_file.csv : A CSV file stores the number of keypoints on the preceding vehicle for all 10 images and the distribution of their neighborhood size for all 7 detectors
+* keypoints_file.csv: A CSV file stores the number of keypoints on the preceding vehicle for all 10 images and the distribution of their neighborhood size for all 7 detectors
 * matched_keypoints.csv: A CSV File stores the number of matched keypoints for all 10 images using all possible combinations of detectors and descriptors that meets following conditions (35 combos).
 In the matching step, the BF approach is used with the descriptor distance ratio set to 0.8.
     * AKAZE descriptros only works with AKAZE detectors.
     * ORB descriptros does not work with SIFT detectors.